World Cup 2018 Scores: Reviewing Most Impressive Teams Entering Knockout Stage

 One of Switzerland, Colombia, Sweden and England are going to be world cup semi-finalists.
 First two have never been there.
 Sweden haven't done it for 24 years and England for 28.

-Janne Andersson has Sweden running in a more cohesive manner than they did with Zlatan Ibrahimovic as the main attraction, and despite Germany's early exit, it says a lot that Die Mannschaft were the only group foe to score against them.
+Manager Janne Andersson has Sweden running in a more cohesive manner than they did with Zlatan Ibrahimovic as the main attraction, and despite Germany's early exit, it says a lot that Die Mannschaft were the only side to score against them in the group stage.

-Andreas Granqvist is a dead-eye from the penalty spot and already has two goals from the spot to his name at this tournament, while a clear and recognised plan of approach has made up for their lack in technicality compared to some peers.
+Andreas Granqvist already has two goals from the penalty spot in Russia, while a clear and recognised plan of approach has made up for their lack in technicality compared to some peers.

 Brazil

-They were one of the major frontrunners coming to Russia, and after an opening-match wobble against Switzerland, we're seeing precisely why Brazil are still being considered one of the teams to back for glory.
+They were one of the major front-runners coming to Russia, and after an opening-match wobble against Switzerland, we're seeing precisely why Brazil are still being considered one of the teams to back for glory.

-One factor the Selecao are relying on to get them there, however, is the form of poster child Neymar, who has a slightly underwhelming one goal in three games, despite trying his best to inflate that number, per Sky Bet:
+One factor the Selecao are relying on to get them there, however, is the form of Neymar, who has a somewhat underwhelming record of one goal in three games in the finals, despite trying his best to improve that number, per Sky Bet:

 Sky Bet @SkyBet